 Why This Coffee Cake Tastes So Good

-I think adding fresh Oregon blueberries take this coffee cake to the next level.
-Not only are the blueberries visually appealing but their flavor stands out in this cake.
-The buttermilk and extra egg ensure that the cake is moist and has a tight crumb.
-The cinnamon brown sugar streusel topping is soft, not hard and so good you may find yourself snacking on it along with the fresh blueberries.
+A moist dense cake is topped with a layer of blueberries and sweet streusel crumble topping, baked then drizzled with a simple glaze.
+Not only are the blueberries visually appealing but their beautiful sweet-tart flavor stands out with the sweet cake and buttery streusel.
+The buttermilk and extra egg ensure a moist cake and a tight crumb.
+The cinnamon brown sugar streusel topping is soft and so good you may find yourself snacking on it along with the fresh blueberries.

 I also like to freeze local blueberries to have some on hand and enjoy them throughout the year.
 Blueberries are easy to freeze.
 Wash them, dry them, then lay them in a single layer on a baking sheet and place them in the freezer.
 Once the berries are frozen, put them in a freezer bag.